soyrochus/cortejo/README.md

 # Cortejo

-Creation of Cypress tests based on a human language definition (using AI)
+Creation of tests based on a human language definition (using AI)

 ## Why 'cortejo'?